data-apis/array-api/spec/API_specification/statistical_functions.md

 -   **out**: _&lt;array&gt;_

     -   if the sum was computed over the entire array, a zero-dimensional array containing the sum; otherwise, an array containing the sums.
-The returned array must have the same data type as `x`.

 (function-var)=
 ### var(x, /, *, axis=None, correction=0.0, keepdims=False)